HiufaiLau/planet-green-backend/e-commerce-backend-master/README.md

 - then run `npm run dev` to start the server again

+7. After product data imported, the product images would be linked to images folder
+- the product images would be shown in frontend

-7. Please register an user account at frontend or add it manually in Insomnia / Postman or directly in MongoDB.
+8. Please register an user account at frontend or add it manually in Insomnia / Postman or directly in MongoDB.

 - As by default user role is 'user' after register a user

 - should manually change one user as the role ==='admin' in mongoDB .

-8. After product data imported,
-- Images could be uploaded and deleted seperately thorugh frontend signin as admin > click product in dropdown > click edit in a product.

 - [for app flow and explaination of each functionality of this app please see this file ](https://github.com/HiufaiLau/planet-green-backend/blob/master/e-commerce-backend-master/APPFLOW.md)